 Saudi Arabia Finally Opens Borders To Qatar

 The anti-Qatar states gave a list of 13 demands for Doha to fulfill in order to resolve the issues, which Doha denied claiming an attack on the countries sovereignty.
 As a consequence of these sanctions, Qatar was banned from Saudi Arabia, the United Arab Emirates, Egypt, and Bahrain airspace, making it very difficult for Qatar Airways.
 The airline was forced to make very long routes around the Arabian Peninsula in order to avoid the neighboring airspace.
 One of the biggest sources of revenue for Qatar were flights to and from Saudi Arabia, almost a fifth of all income, making this ban a huge financial hit for the airline as well.

-Now, Saudi Arabia and Qatar announced a few weeks back that they are in talks and very close to ending this diplomatic dispute and removing the sanctions imposed on Qatar.
+Now, Saudi Arabia and Qatar announced that they are in talks and very close to ending this diplomatic dispute and removing the sanctions imposed on Qatar.
 The diplomatic talks between the two countries were mediated by the USA and Kuwait, and the first point on the agenda is ending the flight ban imposed on Qatar.
-Now it is official, Saudi Arabia is reopening land, sea, and air borders to Qatar.
-The deal was announced at the annual Gulf Cooperation Council (GCC) meeting, and it is effective immediately.
-This is huge news for Qatar and Qatar Airways.
-However, it is still unclear if the United Arab Emirates, Egypt, and Bahrain will follow.
+Back in July of this year, Qatar launched a lawsuit against the countries imposing sanctions.
+Allegedly, if this deal is reached Qatar will also drop the lawsuit.
+The end of this dispute could mean a big financial gain for both Qatar and Qatar Airways.

 Dr. Ahmed Nasser Mohammed AlSabah, Foreign Minister of the State of Kuwait said on his official Twitter page: